gredler/test-fs/README.md

 # TestFS [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.gredler/test-fs/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.gredler/test-fs)

-Global state is bad.
+Static state is bad.
 You know it, and you try to avoid it.
 But sometimes it's sneaky.
-Like all those `new File(myPath)` calls sprinkled around your code.
-How do you test that code?
-Well, you use a test path for `myPath`.
-Or if the path can't be changed, maybe you temporarily modify the file system before your test, and then roll back the changes after the test.
-Ick.
+That innocent-looking `new Date()` call is going behind your back and talking to the system clock.
+Similarly, those `new File(myPath)` calls are talking to the global file system.
+Java 8 introduced the [Clock](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html) abstraction to help with the date situation, but what about your file-dependent code?

-Java 7 introduced a new file system abstraction that can be used to eliminate this particular flavor of global state.
+Java 7 introduced a new file system abstraction that can be used to eliminate this particular flavor of static state.
 [FileSystemProviders](http://docs.oracle.com/javase/7/docs/api/java/nio/file/spi/FileSystemProvider.html) are associated
 with a URI scheme and provide access to [FileSystems](http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystem.html), which themselves provide access to file [Paths](http://docs.oracle.com/javase/7/docs/api/java/nio/file/Path.html) and other file system attributes and services.
 These `Path`s can then be used to read from and write to the associated file system, using the [Files](http://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html) utility class.

-If you provide your file-dependent code with a `FileSystem` through which to interact with files, you remove this implicit global state, and open the door to the possibility of using one `FileSystem` at runtime and a different `FileSystem` during testing.
+If you provide your file-dependent code with a `FileSystem` instance through which to interact with files, you remove this implicit global state, and open the door to the possibility of using one `FileSystem` at runtime and a different `FileSystem` during testing.
 But what `FileSystem` should you use during testing?

 One option is Google's [Jimfs](https://github.com/google/jimfs), an in-memory `FileSystem` implementation that allows you to create a virtual file system according to your test needs.
 Jimfs is fast and powerful, but can require a significant amount